.NET Foundation Elections

 This is your .NET Foundation!
 Get involved by voting for - or possibly running for - our next Board of Directors.

-We recently announced some big changes to the .NET Foundation, and one of the biggest is that we’re moving to a community elected Board of Directors.
-We're expanding the board from three to seven members, with one single seat appointed by Microsoft and the remaining six elected by the community.
-This structure will help the .NET Foundation scale and better serve the .NET ecosystem.
+Last year the .NET Foundation expanded the Board of Directors from three to seven members, with one single seat appointed by Microsoft and the remaining six elected by the community.
+This structure has helped the .NET Foundation scale and better serve the .NET ecosystem.

 What does the .NET Foundation Board Do?